powenn/pinera1n/README.md

 ![Demo photo][2]
 ![Demo photo][3]

+## What's news
+`Add quick setup to setup all dependencies and download cheeckra1n with one command`

 ## Hardware you'll need
 - [A pinephone](https://www.pine64.org/pinephone/)
 - USB-C docking bar with a USB-A to Lightning and USB-C charging port(**Use USB-A to Lightning to connect the iPhone**)